julzaza/wildwitchherbs/_posts/2025-07-07-never-burn-herbs.md

 ## FAQ: Real Questions Witches Actually Ask

 **Can I burn a tiny amount just once?**
-Sometimes the dose isn’t the danger — the *method* is.
+Sometimes the dose isn’t the danger, but the *method* itself is.
 Smoke changes plant chemistry.
 Even small amounts can be harmful.

 **What if I’ve already burned one of these herbs?**
 One accidental burn doesn’t mean spiritual doom.
 Open windows, ground yourself, and don’t repeat it.